ACE SF F-Series Singles Image Library

 Short story collection that includes The Free Men.

-F-377 PHILIP K. DICK The Crack in Space (cover by Jerome Podwil and interior illustration by Jack Gaughan; 1966; listed as "first book publication")
+F-377 PHILIP K. DICK The Crack in Space (cover by Jerome Podwil and interior illustration by Jack Gaughan; 1966; listed as "First Book Publication")

-F-379 FRANK HERBERT The Green Brain (1966; listed as "first book publication")
+F-379 FRANK HERBERT The Green Brain (1966; listed as "First Book Publication")

-F-382 BRIAN W. ALDISS Bow Down to Nul (1966; listed as "complete and unabridged")
+F-382 BRIAN W. ALDISS Bow Down to Nul (c.1960; 1966; listed as "Complete & Unabridged")

-F-386 ANDRE NORTON The Time Traders (cover by Emsh; c.
-1960; 1966; listed as "complete and unabridged")
+F-386 ANDRE NORTON The Time Traders (cover by Emsh; c.1960; 1963; 1966; 3rd ACE printing; listed as "Complete & Unabridged")

-The Time Traders was originally published as ACE D-461 (1960) with the same cover art.
+The Time Traders was originally published as ACE D-461 (1960) and F-236 (1963) with the same Emsh cover art.

-F-388 SAMUEL R. DELANY Babel-17 (cover by Jerome Podwil and title page illustration by Jack Gaughan; 1966; listed as "first book publication")
+F-388 SAMUEL R. DELANY Babel-17 (cover by Jerome Podwil and title page illustration by Jack Gaughan; 1966; listed as "First Book Publication")

 F-388 (back cover)